awsdocs/amazon-ec2-user-guide/doc_source/how-spot-instances-work.md

 To launch a Spot Instance, either you create a *Spot Instance request*, or Amazon EC2 creates a Spot Instance request on your behalf\.
 The Spot Instance launches when the Spot Instance request is fulfilled\.

-You can launch a Spot Instance in the following ways:
+You can launch a Spot Instance using several different services\.
+For more information, see [Getting Started with Amazon EC2 Spot Instances](http://aws.amazon.com/ec2/spot/getting-started/)\.
+In this user guide, we describe the following ways to launch a Spot Instance using EC2:
 + You can create a Spot Instance request\.
 For more information, see [Creating a Spot Instance request](spot-requests.md#using-spot-instances-request)\.
 + You can create a Spot Fleet request, in which you specify the desired number of Spot Instances\.
 Amazon EC2 creates a Spot Instance request on your behalf for every Spot Instance that is specified in the Spot Fleet request\.
 For more information, see [Creating a Spot Fleet request](spot-fleet-requests.md#create-spot-fleet)\.
 + You can create an EC2 Fleet, in which you specify the desired number of Spot Instances\.
 Amazon EC2 creates a Spot Instance request on your behalf for every Spot Instance that is specified in the EC2 Fleet\.
 For more information, see [Creating an EC2 Fleet](manage-ec2-fleet.md#create-ec2-fleet)\.